An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 \subsection{Connection with symplectic polar spaces}

-Let $a$ and $b$ be two elements of the Galois field $\mathbb{F}_2 = \{0,1\}$.
+Let $a$ and $b$ be two elements of the two-element field $\mathbb{F}_2 = \{0,1\}$.
 Their sum, denoted $a+b$, and their product, denoted $ab$, respectively correspond to the logical operations of exclusive disjunction and conjunction, when $0$ encodes ``false'' and $1$ encodes ``true''.